Kaltsoon/react-native-material/material/3-communicating-with-server.md

 Next, implement the methods `AuthStorage.getAccessToken`, `AuthStorage.setAccessToken` and `AuthStorage.removeAccessToken`.
 Use the `namespace` variable to give your keys a namespace like we did in the previous example.

-## Enchancing Apollo Client's requests
+## Enhancing Apollo Client's requests

-Now that we have implemented a storage for storing the user's access token, it is time to start using it.
+Now that we have implemented storage for storing the user's access token, it is time to start using it.
 Initialize the storage in the `App` component:

 ```javascript
 import React from 'react';